Luke Mitchell: Career

 In February 2015, Mitchell joined Agents of S.H.I.E.L.D. as Lincoln Campbell, a charismatic Inhuman; he was promoted to the main cast for season three of the show.
 After leaving Agents of S.H.I.E.L.D., Mitchell was cast as Roman in Blindspot.
 He initially turned down the audition, as he did not think he was right for the role.
 Upon returning to the United States, Mitchell learned that he was still wanted for the part and he sent in an audition tape.
 He asked if he could keep his beard and producers agreed.

 In August 2018, Mitchell was cast in the lead role of Captain John "Abe" Abraham in the CBS drama The Code.
 He took over the role from Dave Annable, who played the character in the pilot episode.
 The series was cancelled after one season.
 Mitchell plays Rowdy in Without Remorse, a 2021 film adaptation of Tom Clancy's 1993 novel of the same name, alongside Michael B. Jordan.
 Mitchell played the lead role of Danny in The CW drama The Republic of Sarah which was written by Jeffrey Paul King.
 The series was green lit by The CW on 12 May 2020 for the 2020–2021 television season.
 In September 2021, The Republic of Sarah was cancelled after one season.
 In April 2022, he was cast in the role of Ken, the King of the Gods, in the fourth and final season for the CW drama Legacies.

+Mitchell also joined the cast of Big Sky for its third season as Sunny Barnes' (Reba McEntire) son Cormac.
+In 2023, he played Russ in the Hallmark Channel television film A Pinch of Portugal, alongside Heather Hemmens.
+Mitchell made several appearances as a guest star in the ninth season of Chicago Med as ED doctor Mitch Ripley.
+His role is expanded in Season 10.

 Personal life

 Mitchell once shared a house with his H2O: Just Add Water co-stars Burgess Abernethy, Phoebe Tonkin and Cariba Heine.
 During a TV Week interview, Mitchell revealed that his interests were body boarding, nature and going to the movies.

 In 2009, Mitchell began dating his Home and Away co-star Rebecca Breeds.
 The couple announced their engagement in May 2012 and married in January 2013.
+In November 2024, Breeds announced she and Mitchell were expecting their first child, and they announced the birth of their son on 20 February 2025.